juancki/docus/source/problems/knapsack-travelsman-1.rst

 ================================================
 Knapsack and Travel Salesman Combined Problem II
 ================================================

 Breath First (recursive solution)
 ---------------------------------
 This a first recursive solution to the optimization problem.
+We are going to do a breath first search on the decision tree.

+The algorithm keeps track of all the branches at the same time with a Priority Queue (PQ) based on the total distance.
+At any time, the branch with least cost is the one being analyzed.
+From that branch, possible transitions are obtained and added to queue with their respective cost.

 At any given time, the state of a wanna-be solution can be described with the following variables: